 Good Food Is Good Medicine

 Medical training in the United States typically focuses on treating symptoms of illness, and has been lacking in a crucial element: the impact of food on health.
 But there is rising interest in integrative medicine and other approaches that factor food into efforts to prevent illness.
 FamilyFarmed has produced several informative programs around this theme — including a standing-room-only panel discussion at the 2017 Good Food EXPO — and is developing a Good Food Is Good Medicine program that will take this crucial message out into communities.
-There will be an entire track on Good Food Is Good Medicine at the 2018 Good Food EXPO, during the Good Food Festival on Saturday, March 24.
+Blue Cross Blue Shield of Illinois has emerged as a leading partner in the Good Food Is Good Medicine program.

 Organic Grain Promotion Initiative